MileHacker Logo

 Important Cash Reminder

 Always carry a small amount of Chilean Pesos.
-Many smaller businesses and public transport options are cash-only.
+Many smaller businesses and public transport options are in cash-only.

 Digital & Print Resources for Antofagasta